-Environment Community priority Intended public value outcome or impact Given that the transport, storage, treatment and use of radioactive substances could involve potential threats to the health and well-being of the residents and environment, the policy is a formal position of Council for the Town of Victoria Park to be a nuclear free zone.
+Environment Community priority Intended public value outcome or impact EN1 - Protecting and enhancing the natural environment.
+Given that the transport, storage, treatment and use of radioactive substances could involve potential threats to the health and well-being of the residents and environment, the policy is a formal position of Council for the Town of Victoria Park to be a nuclear free zone.

-Internal engagement
+Internal engagement Internal engagement

-Operations Service Area Leaders Supportive of the Town's current stance to protect the health and wellbeing of its community and ratepayers; especially when the hazards are man-made and of a nature not visible to human eyes, but are well proven by reputable and experienced scientists and health specialists as having the potential to negatively impact on human health.
+Operations Service Supportive of the Town's current stance to protect the health and

+Area Leaders wellbeing of its community and ratepayers; especially when the hazards are man-made and of a nature not visible to human eyes, but are well proven by reputable and experienced scientists and health specialists as having the potential to negatively impact on human health.

 Environmental Health Clear risks to human health should there be any leakage of radioactive radiation on the human population.

 Place Planning No issues.

 Planning No issues.

-Community Development No problems with renewing the policy as it stands.
+Community No problems with renewing the policy as it stands.

+Development

 Safety Nil.